vega/vega-lite/CONTRIBUTING.md

 ## Suggested Programming Environment.

-We use the [Visual Studio Code](https://code.visualstudio.com/) editor with TSLint plugin.
+We use the [Visual Studio Code](https://code.visualstudio.com/) editor.

 - VSCode has nice built-in Typescript support!
 - We already include project settings to hide compiled files (`*.js`, `*.js.map`).
 This should work automatically if you open the `vega-lite` folder with VSCode.